-The disputed domain name incorporates the Complainant's trademark "Boehringer-Ingelheim" in its entirety, except for the hyphen.
-The adding of the terms "PPET REBATES" must be considered as insufficient to prevent or diminish confusing similarity.
-The Panel agrees with the Complainant that such addition does not change the overall impression of the designation as being connected to the Complainant's trademark "Boehringer-Ingelheim", particularly given the descriptiveness of the added terms "PET REBATES" and link to the animal product offers by the Complainant, its trademark and its associated domain names.
+The adding of the terms "PETREBATES" (or its misspelled version "PETEBATES") must be considered as insufficient to prevent or diminish confusing similarity.
+The Panel agrees with the Complainant that such addition does not change the overall impression of the designation as being connected to the Complainant's trademarks "Boehringer-Ingelheim" and "Boehringer Ingelheim", particularly given the descriptiveness of the added terms "PET REBATES" and connection with the website for animal product offers of the Complainant.
+Therefore, such addition cannot prevent the likelihood of confusion between the disputed domain names and the Complainant, its trademark and its associated domain names.

-The Panel, therefore, finds that the disputed domain name is confusingly similar to the trademark in which the Complainant has rights.
+The Panel, therefore, finds that the disputed domain names are confusingly similar to the trademark in which the Complainant has rights.